AUTHORS

 Oline Eaton

-A scholar of biographical writing and a writer of creative nonfiction, in her work, Eaton focuses on celebrity lives, gender deviance, and representations of trauma.
-She teaches first year writing as a non-tenure track lecturer at Howard University, and holds a PhD in English Literature from King's College London.
+Scholar of biographical writing and a writer of creative nonfiction, Oline Eaton focuses on celebrity lives, gender deviance, and representations of trauma.
+She teaches first-year writing as a non-tenure-track lecturer at Howard University and holds a Ph.D. in English Literature from King’s College London.

 Published: